 Using all the different fleeces in a high alpine environment let us experience them in a wide range of conditions.
 From chilly pre-dawn hikes to riding out serious storms, we got to see how each fleece handled in the extremes.
 We were able to compare each one's warmth, comfort, fit, layering ability, breathability, and ease of movement.

-Fleeces are so popular in the world of outdoor apparel because of the tremendous amount of warmth they can provide relative to how light they are.
+Fleeces are so popular in the world of outdoor apparel because of the tremendous amount of warmth they can provide relative to how light and stretchy they are.
 The fleece fibers act as an insulating barrier and keep your natural body heat from escaping.
 Fleeces come in different weights, which is usually referring to the thickness of the material.

 Typically the thicker and heavier the fleece, the better insulator it will be.
-The North Face Gordon's Lyon ¼ Zip is a mid to heavyweight option that our testers found to be incredibly warm, especially for its lack of bulk.
+The North Face Gordon's Lyon ¼ Zip is a mid to heavyweight option that our testers found to be incredibly warm, especially considering its lack of bulk.
 The Amazon Essentials Sherpa Full Zip with its brushed outer layer and inner liner was another warm option that can be utilized in colder temps as a standalone piece.

 While not intended for truly cold weather use, the Under Armour Double Threat is a lightweight option that is great for staying warm while active.
 If you're just going to be hanging out in the cold, it's probably not the right choice.
 Despite its fuzzy and warm look, the unlined Boxercraft Sherpa ¼ Zip was one the least warm jackets we tested.

-Widely considered to be activewear, the comfort of the material is a crucial component to any good fleece jacket.
+Widely considered to be activewear, the comfort of the material is a crucial component of any good fleece jacket.
 While, in general, fleece by its nature is soft and fuzzy, not all fleece is created or finished equally.
 The Columbia Steens Mountain Full Zip was the softest feeling on the skin by far.
 A next close contender was the Amazon Essentials Sherpa Full Zip.
 Soft and fuzzy on the outside with a smooth and comforting inner liner, this jacket felt like you were wrapped up in a big comfy blanket.
 With a ton of stretch, a soft, thin material, and minimal seams, The North Face TKA Glacier ¼ Zip was also a pleasure to wear and move around in.

 The Tommy Hilfiger Classic Polar Front Zip has thick and stiff stitching where the main zipper was sewn into the jacket.
 It creates a strange and quite uncomfortable scenario where the middle front of the jacket doesn't move with you.
 While not uncomfortable, we did find the inner material on the Eddie Bauer Radiator to be less soft than most of the other choices.